 It was around this time that online amiibo tournaments began popping up – as you might expect, trainers submitted amiibo raised with the Braindead stage, and every one of them lost.
 It turns out that raising a character with your own personal touch is more effective than getting a stage to do it for you.

-I know I’m bashing this custom stage a lot, but it had one useful application.
-Amiibo raised by the Braindead stage could be easily defeated by human-trained amiibo, but stood their own against human players.
-Even so, there was a drawback.
-Amiibo determine which attacks to use based on their success in the past.
+I know I’m bashing this custom stage a lot, but it had one useful application. amiibo raised by the Braindead stage could be easily defeated by human-trained amiibo, but stood their own against human players.
+Even so, there was a drawback. amiibo determine which attacks to use based on their success in the past.
 Since Braindead-raised characters never got to use their moves in the first place, saving even one match of experience onto them resulted in a spammy character.
 Let’s say you raised a Yoshi on the Braindead stage all the way up to Level 50, and then played against it yourself.
 During the match, the amiibo KOs you with its up smash twice.
 The very next match, it would start spamming its up smash relentlessly, as it had recorded an 100% kill rate with the move.

 Now that you’ve read this article (or some of it, anyway), you may find yourself wanting to try using this custom stage.
 Unfortunately, its effects were patched out in a Super Smash Bros. game update.
 Now CPUs and amiibo will act normal on that custom stage setup.
 There’s no easy way to revert to an old game update, either.

 It’s good that the Braindead stage was discovered and reported on, but its effects were oversold and overblown.
 As we move forward into a new chapter of amiibo training, we must be wary of potential misinformation.
 If you see a cool amiibo training method posted online, try it yourself!
 If you’re feeling bold, enter a tournament!
-You can be sure that the Amiibo Dojo will continue reporting on credible training methods when Ultimate releases.
+You can be sure that we will continue reporting on credible training methods when Ultimate releases.
 Thanks for reading – until next time!